 Comments/questions are welcome!

 We sometimes lead double lives in the consequents of counterfactuals.
 In counteridenticals like 'If I were you, I would like me.', 'I' and 'me' seem to pick out different individuals.
-This, I argue, is a problem for the orthodox Kripke-Kaplan view of indexicals as rigid designators, since it requires 'I' and 'me' to have the same referent in all worlds of evaluation.
+This, I argue, is a problem for the orthodox Kripke-Kaplan view of indexicals as rigid designators, a view which requires 'I' and 'me' to have the same referent in all worlds of evaluation.

 I show this problem is not limited to counteridenticals, but also appears in 'ordinary' counterfactuals like "If I were a policeman, I would arrest me." and modal subordination, as in "I could have been a policeman.
 I would have arrested me for what I just did."
 So the problem cannot be solved by a special treatment of counteridenticals.
 Nor, I argue, can it be analyzed as involving descriptive indexicals.
 Instead, we should make a more dramatic fix, such as moving to counterpart theory for de re modal ascriptions.

 Sometimes when someone says something, we don't understand what it means, but nevertheless go along with it and signal acceptance.
 I argue that this phenomenon, which I call ‘stupefying’, is both practically important and theoretically interesting.
 Unlike the backdoor, non-at-issue content-based mechanisms emphasized by Langton, Stanley, and others, stupefying is a means of conversationally short-circuiting rational deliberation which can rely entirely on at-issue meaning.

 Modelling and understanding stupefying, then, is a worthwhile endeavor.
 I try to make some headway on this in the remainder of the paper by extending some tools developed by Yalcin (2016 and elsewhere) and Bledin and Rawlins (2016).